 Virginia is giving the west coast a run for its money with more than 250 wineries spread across the state.
 And after winning 29 medals at the San Diego International Wine Competition in February 2015, Virginia offers plenty of reasons to raise a glass—and no shortage of ways to fill it.
 Visit www.virginiawine.org to see a listing of wine trails and tours in your region.

 8. Discover a new favorite brew.

 Maybe wine is not your thing, but fear not, for breweries are on the rise.
 Microbrews, a long-trending beverage of choice for many, are plenty in the Old Dominion state.
 Devil’s Backbone, Starr Hill and Apocalypse Ale Works are just a few Virginia breweries garnering national praise.
-Enjoy a day of tasting and tours on the Brew Ridge Trail or visit www.vabeertrail.net for brewery tours in your neck of the woods and discover a new favorite – just in time for summer.
+Enjoy a day of tasting and tours on the Brew Ridge Trail or visit www.vabeertrail.net for brewery tours in your neck of the woods and discover a new favorite.

 9. See the wild ponies on Chincoteague and Assateague Islands.